demidko/timecobot/README.md

 ## Usage

-To start using the bot, just add it to the group with administrator rights.
+To start using the bot, just add it to the group with admin rights.

 ### Time accumulation example